 In that bounded case, you can also build the processor with a callback that is invoked on each rejected element, allowing for cleanup of these rejected elements.

-Emitter Processor
+Multicast Processor

-An emitter Processor can emit to several subscribers while honoring backpressure for each of its subscribers.
-It can also subscribe to a Publisher and relay its signals synchronously.
+An multicast Processor (sometimes referred to as an "emitter" processor) can emit to several subscribers while honoring backpressure for each of its subscribers.
+Subscribers receive only the signals pushed through the processor after they have subscribed.